-A strange person shows up in the Tower every week.
+A strange person shows up at The Farm every week.
 He will sell you an Exotic for the right amount of Strange Coins.
 Abbreviated as SC.

 What are Vanguard Marks for?

 You can earn Vanguard Marks by completing Missions.
-These are then used to purchase items from the Vanguard Quartermaster in the Tower.
+These are then used to purchase items from the Vanguard Quartermaster at The Farm.
 Abbreviated as VM.